ubisoft/SmartNavMapGenerator/Assets/MapGenerator/MapGenerator.Shared/README.md

 ```

 ## Example
-This [repo](https://github.com/Ubisoft-LaForge/SmartNavEnvironment) contains an example of an integration of the package
+This [repo](https://github.com/Ubisoft-LaForge/SmartNavEnvironment) can be used as example of an integration of the package.

 ## Map Loading